 While at Westside Woodshed – the cottage I was in before I arrived at this place – I had tea with the property’s owners Michael Rummey and his wife Jenny Cowan.
-I shared that was a little anxious about heading to my next destination – Killiehuntly Farmhouse & Cottage – where nightly dinners would take place at a communal table with other guests staying in
+I told them I was a little anxious about heading to my next destination – Killiehuntly Farmhouse & Cottage – where nightly dinners would take place at a communal table with other guests staying in

 “The people who come here are not your average travellers.
 Certainly not mass market.
 It’s quite out of the way, so if you make it to Killiehuntly, chances are you’ll have quite a lot in common with the other guests who have sought it out,” said Rummey, who had visited Killiehuntly when it first opened in 2016.

 He was right.
 There is nothing mass market about this place, and the other guests I met here were really friendly and interesting.

 Owned by the richest man in Denmark – billionaire and fashion magnate Anders Holch Povlsen and his wife Anne Storm Pedersen, Killiehuntly is a 17th century farmhouse estate nestled within the rugged and awe-inspiring Cairngorms National Park in the Scottish Highlands.